Tracking becomes governable.

-Tracking Assistant is a full-lifecycle digital analytics governance system.
+Tracking Assistant is a full-lifecycle digital tracking governance system.
 Its promise is not better dashboards or more data.
-Its promise is control, correctness, and proof across the entire analytics lifecycle.
+Its promise is control, correctness, and proof across the entire tracking lifecycle.

 What this is